yuanxixie/ai-chat-exporter/README.md

 2. Wait for email, download ZIP
 3. Extract and find `conversations.json`

+**Grok:**
+1. Go to x.com → Settings → Download an archive of your data
+2. Wait for email, download ZIP
+3. Extract and find the Grok conversations JSON file

 ### Step 2: Use the tool

 1. Open `index.html` in your browser (or visit the [live demo](https://yuanxixie.github.io/ai-chat-exporter/))
-2. Select platform (Claude or ChatGPT)
+2. Select platform (Claude, ChatGPT, or Grok)
-3. Upload your `conversations.json` file
+3. Upload your JSON file
 4. Choose date(s) from the calendar
 5. Select what to export (both, user only, or AI only)
 6. Choose format (Markdown or Plain Text)